 8. Stir well for one minute, the almond meal has to blend well with the syrup.
 Break up the lumps of meal if you find any. you can see the mixture begins to leave the sides though the mix is not cooked.

 9. Pour it immediately to a greased plate.
 Sprinkle the sesame seeds.
-Grease your palms and tuck them into the mix.10.
-Leave it undisturbed for at least 5 to 6 hours.
-Cut to squares.
+Grease your palms and tuck them into the mix.

 Store almond burfi in an airtight container and refrigerate.
 Iam not sure if this stays good for many days at room temperature since the nuts are not roasted.